|Exercise 8||Elevation Model Updates|

 Therefore we need to add that data to the workspace.
 We already have a reader so you just need to add the feature type.

 So choose Readers > Import Feature Type and select the NewDevelopment reader to import to.
 This time, when the list appears, be sure to select the Labels feature type:

 Click OK and now you should get a new feature type.
 Because we're reading from a zip file we don't even need to change the dataset parameter; FME will pick up the data anyway.

 A NeighborFinder transformer will transfer the label values onto the nearest contour.
 So, add a NeighborFinder transformer and connect it in.
 The ChangeDetector:Added features are the Base and the labels are the Candidate:

-Open the parameters dialog and set the Maximum Distance parameter.
+Check the parameters and set the Maximum Distance.
 This defines the maximum distance from the contour to the label.
 Because the labels appear to be almost on top of the contour you can set this to a low number, for example 5.

 Now add some more Inspectors and rerun the workspace to ensure all seven contour features have an elevation value now.

 Having an elevation attribute is fine, but to actually create a 3D model we must convert this into a true Z value.
 This is done with a 3DForcer transformer, so place one of these.
 The ChangeDetector:Unchanged and NeighborFinder:Matched are the features we need to process.